caseycesari/GeoJSON.js/README.md

 ## Parameters

-Depending on which makes more sense for your data, you either specify a list of fields to include, or a list of fields to exclude.
-If neither `include` nor `exclude` is set, all attributes (besides the attributes containing the geometry data) will be added as properties for each feature.
+Depending on which makes more sense for your data, you either specify an array of attributes to include or exclude in `properties` for each feature.
+If neither `include` nor `exclude` is set, all the attributes (besides the attributes containing the geometry data) will be added to `properties`.

-- `include` - Array of attributes to included in properties objects.
+- `include` - Array of attributes to included in `properties` objects.
 All other fields will be ignored.
-- `exclude` - Array of attributes to that shouldn't be included in properties object.
+- `exclude` - Array of attributes to that shouldn't be included in `properties` object.
 All other fields will be added (besides geometry fields)

-The geometry parameters specify which attribute contains the geographic/geometric data.
+The geometry parameters specify which attribute(s) contain(s) the geographic/geometric data.
 A geometry parameter must be specified for each type of geometry object that is present in your data.
-For example, if your data contains both points and polygons, you must specify both the `Point` and `Polygon` parameters. *Note that geometry parameters must be in proper case.* See the [GeoJSON spec](http://geojson.org/geojson-spec.html) for details on each geometry type.
+For example, if your data contains both points and polygons, you must specify both the `Point` and `Polygon` parameters. **Note that geometry parameters must be in proper case.** See the [GeoJSON spec](http://geojson.org/geojson-spec.html) for details on each geometry type.
 The structure of the geometry parameter is:

     'ParameterName': 'attributeName'

-Except for Point, which uses an array:
+Except for Point, which uses an array, i.e:

     'Point': ['lat', 'lng']